 - Former socialist columnist for The Nation

-- He now supports President Bush
+- Supported President Bush after 9/11

 - Describes himself as "a recovering ex-Trotskyite"

 To many of Christopher Hitchens' old friends, he died on September 11, 2001.
 The Marxist writer Tariq Ali considered himself a comrade of Hitchens for over thirty years.
 Now he speaks about him with bewilderment.
 "On 11th September 2001, a small group of terrorists crashed the planes they had hijacked into the Twin Towers of New York.
 Among the casualties, although unreported that week, was a middle-aged Nation columnist called Christopher Hitchens.
 He was never seen again," Ali writes.
 "The vile replica currently on offer is a double."